 If you’re in Wyoming, don’t skip a tour of Cheyenne’s Big Boots.
-This attraction features eight-foot-tall cowboy boots hand-painted by local artists to display the history of the city and state.
+This attraction features eight-foot-tall cowboy boots hand-painted by local artists to display the city and state’s history.

 There are around 25 boots, with themes such as Where the Deer and the Antelope Play, Downtown Cheyenne, Don’t Feed the Animals, Governors of Wyoming, and others.
 Each boot tells a different story about Cheyenne and Wyoming.

 Go on a scavenger hunt with your group to cherish the distinct history of the place.
 Your trip to Cheyenne isn’t complete without a couple of enormous cowboy boot selfies.

 Address: 300 E 21st St, Cheyenne, WY 82001

 Built in 1904, the Historic Governors’ Mansion is a beautiful building.
 Constructed in Colonial Revival style, the mansion is a two-and-a-half-story building with a separate carriage house and a full basement.

 The building was used by Wyoming’s governors from 1905 to 1976 as their residence, but now it’s a historic house museum.
 Each room in the mansion reflects characteristics of different eras, with unique music in the background.

 The property is wheelchair accessible, and visitors need appointments for guided group tours.
 The tour of the mansion is, again, free.

 Address: 205 W 17th St, Cheyenne, WY 82001